gpustack/gguf-packer-go/README.md

 CMD        ["-m", "Qwen2-0.5B-Instruct.${QUANTIZE_TYPE}.gguf", "-c", "8192", "--system-prompt-file", "system-prompt.txt", "--chat-template", "${CHAT_TEMPLATE}"]
 ```

-The above `Dockerfile` will build a LLM distribution with
+The provided `Dockerfile` will build a distribution package for
-the [Qwen2-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct/tree/main) model, which is quantized
+the [Qwen2-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct/tree/main) large language model (LLM).
+The
-by `Q5_K_M`.
+model has been quantized using the `Q5_K_M` quantization technique, which reduces the model size and inference latency
+without significantly impacting accuracy.

 - `ARG BASE=...`: The base image for the build, default is `scratch`.
 - `ARG QUANTIZE_TYPE=...`: The quantize type for the model, default is `Q5_K_M`.